Structured Financing in India

 Structured Financing Footprints

-Why Structured Finance Matters for Indian Businesses?
+Why Structured Financing Matters for Indian Businesses?

 - Providing tailored repayment terms

-- Mitigating risk through credit enhancements
+- It mitigates risk through credit enhancements

 - Mobilizing investments from institutional investors such as mutual funds, AIFs, and family offices